How To Survive Your First Mountain Bike Trip to the Desert

 You probably don’t need me to tell you that the desert is hot.

-Nutrition is important when mountain biking in the desert and the most important micronutrient is salt because we lost salt in sweat.
+Nutrition is important when mountain biking in the desert and the most important micronutrient is salt because we lose a lot of salt in sweat.

-Pack snacks that are relatively high in sodium like trail mix, pretzels, electrolyte chews, jerky, etc…
+Pack mountain biking snacks that are relatively high in sodium like trail mix, pretzels, electrolyte chews, jerky, etc…

 When it rains in the desert or high in the mountains above the desert, many areas are at risk for flash floods.